 A security IT administrator role to manage secure network resources such as the firewall.

-The DevOps and IT administrator roles should not have access to the firewall resources.
+The IT administrator role should not have access to the firewall resources.
 This should be restricted to the security IT administrator role.

 Resource group recommendations

 Azure resources such as VMs, virtual networks, and load balancers can be easily managed by grouping them together into resource groups.
 Assign Azure roles to each resource group to restrict access.

 We recommend creating the following resource groups:

 - A resource group containing the virtual network (excluding the VMs), NSGs, and the gateway resources for connecting to the on-premises network.
 Assign the centralized IT administrator role to this resource group.